FraunhoferIOSB/GreasePad/index.md

 A. With a computer mouse as pointing device, you can select segments or constraints using the mouse's right button.
 With a stylus or one of your fingers, you will probably have to press for a short moment onto the touch pad.
 If a graphical element covers another element, you can change the visual stacking.

+### Further geometric elements

+*Q. Why are there no curve segments of higher order provided, say arcs of ellipses or arcs of circles?*

+A. The joint utilization of curves and straight lines implies a model selection.
+Actually, one cannot distinguish automatically and reliable between a short sequence representing a straight line segment and a short sequence representing a short arc of a curve.
+For this to work, the user would have to express his or her intention interactively.
+This approach, however, is in conflict with the modeless design of the program.